TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_c1840ac9-309f-f235-c0ae-4782f283b698.md

       "shortDescription": "I can see my fired alert in the Azure portal, but did not receive its email", "searchTags": "Alerts;Notifications;Email;Actions",
       "category": "Actions and Notifications",
       "useInDiagnoseAndSolve": "true"
     },
     {
+      "id": "f6c4c1d0-298b-38a1-fd40-6835db25649a",
+      "longDescription": "",
+      "shortDescription": "I am trying to create, update or delete a log search alert rule in the Azure portal, but I am getting an error, or I do not know how to do it", "searchTags": "Alerts;Alert rules;Alert rule configuration;Log search alerts;UI", "category": "Alert rule configuration",
+      "useInDiagnoseAndSolve": "true"
+    },
+    {